-This requires very good understanding on business requirements in order to minimize the risk of eliminating something we actually need to test.
+This requires a very good understanding of business requirements in order to minimize the risk of eliminating something we actually need to test.

-Decision table technique is predominantly use to test the if–then–else logic in programs.
-This technique is commonly applied for the integration, system and acceptance test levels.
+Decision table technique is predominantly used to test the if–then–else logic in programs.
+This technique is commonly applied to the integration, system and acceptance test levels.

 Finding all the interacting conditions can be challenging, particularly when requirements are not well defined.